-The Blue Lagoon Spa (in Iceland) is an ever popular experience on travel wish lists.
+Iceland’s Blue Lagoon Spa is an ever popular experience on travel wish lists.
 Escaping the freezing elements by dashing into geothermal waters is pretty special.
 To help maximise your R&R, here are my pearls of wisdom, my seven Blue Lagoon Spa tips…

 ♥ Wear a Hat